 Rob (Xero AU) tells us in his view, that 2018 is going to be huge for smaller practices:

 “Larger firms are competing more aggressively in the smaller business economy; 2018 is going to be the year of the small firm.
 SME firms have more access to tools than ever to chase high value clients.
 The tools we use to convert data into information, like FUTRLI, will become essential.”

 So while the gap closes between large and smaller firms, there’s actually a marked difference in how clients are choosing their accountants.
-Of course the larger firms will sometimes be better suited to some, while others will prefer smaller firms, but overall it’s the access to tools and applications that is driving clients towards practices.
+Of course, the larger firms will sometimes be better suited to some, while others will prefer smaller firms, but overall it’s the access to tools and applications that are driving clients towards practices.
 A trend noticed by Gemma (Propel by Deloitte) she explains:

 “Accountants have to become much more clued in about the cloud and apps.
 They need to be able to suggest a tool that can access real time-data.
 People want cash flow forecasting using AI to mitigate risk.
 It’s like with FUTRLI, we can deliver insights for clients to grow and spot risks.”

 Clients asking for technology that hasn’t yet been adopted by some firms shows that with time, younger generations of entrepreneurs and CEO/CFOs are recognising the power of real-time data and projections.
 This means technology must be adopted by firms across the world simply to keep up with client demand, let alone to stay competitive.